crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 1. Logging, log rotation, and log search
 1. Security and Permissions
 1. Cloud infra; provisioning, costs of cloud
-1. Documentation (the oft neglected docs.)
+1. Documentation

-When you review the costs of running a service *properly*, (because you are only as good as your worst microservice), you experience cost explosion in the form of low velocity software teams; the time and people it takes to implement features.
+When you review the costs of running a service *properly*, you experience cost explosion in the form of low velocity software teams; the time and people it takes to implement features.

-Even without these new microservices problems, good software takes a long time.
+Good software takes a long time.
 Given these realities you do not want to invent a cost-explosion, for yourself.
-Yet most shops today do this, and then wonder "why did we do this, this doesn't seem to be working."
+Yet most shops today do this, and then wonder "why did we do this?
+This doesn't seem to be working."

 This is felt the most by the business (CEO, investors) when they become dissatisfied with progress.
-Your system takes a virtual eternity to update due to the software design and the microservices fad.
+Your system takes a too long to update due to the software design and the microservices fad.
-But without deep foundations in software costs these become extremely hard to measure and would require and entire team of software velocity measurement experts; observing the software team, against another software team.
-As you will always lack this "control experiment", you will never know.
-As a *journeyman* infrastructure generalist, you will need to take my word for it; but you can observe this for yourself, if only via anecdotal evidence which confirms this hypothesis.
-Here is where the *data driven* folks would ask for proof that microservices are more expensive.
+But without deep foundations in software costs these become extremely hard to measure.
+(for examlple teams of software velocity measurement experts; observing the software team, against another software teams.)

+Generally you will always lack this "control experiment" and you will never know.
+As a journeyman infrastructure generalist, please take my word for it; but you can observe this for yourself, if only via anecdotal evidence which confirms this hypothesis.
+Here is where the data driven folks would ask for proof that microservices are more expensive.
 This is the wrong question to ask.
-Microservices are clearly more expensive; 2 > 1, by mere counting.
-The proof which is necessary to justify doing something 2x, and mandating your business incur this cost, is instead, to prove you need this additional 2x, 60%+ tax.
+Microservices are clearly more expensive.
+Two high uptime services to operate in production, are clearly more than one service to run.

+Instead, seek to prove you need this additional 2x, 60%+ tax, and why, before you venture down this path.
+How will you make up for the 60% overhead, and, what cheaper alternatives exist to accomplish the same goal?

-This document gives you the outline; how much more effective must we be?  **You must be 60% more effective with the microservices split, to justify using microservices over libraries.**  You can come up with your own number if you wish, but if it is < 60%, you are probably lying to yourself, or having a programmer lie to you because they prefer microservices.
-Those programmers don't care about the costs though, as they are not incentivized properly to cut costs.
+How much more effective must we be?
+You must be 60% more effective with the microservices split, to justify using microservices over libraries.

-In fact, higher complexity _favors_ the programmers.
-Not only because of job security through code obscurity.
+Other figures can be chosen, but if it is < 60%, you are likely not measuring properly.

 There is a clear reason this happens, repeatedly, and this is an obvious outcome of corporate interaction...

-## The argument: Microservices deploy quicker
+## The arguments for Microservices

-**The argument:**  A programmer will tell you there is **obvious** cost savings to microservices.
-We don't need to wait for team Y to deploy and we are team X.  This is a clear savings.
-There are some costs, but nothing in comparison to the cost of waiting a week, or a month, to ship my software.
-This is frustrating and we don't like it, and for this reason, we need to do microservices (or micro-frontends!)
-Micro-front ends will have another dedicated article debunking the myths there; however, the discussion is nearly identical.

-Armed with 1) this **obvious** deploy time argument, and 2) wanting to keep our programmers happy (we do not want unhappy programmers, they may quit.) and also knowing 3) Big dot-coms build microservices, we can see there are now **three strong arguments** for microservices.
-How could we be so bold as to go against this enormous evidence in favor of microservices.
+**Argument 1 - deployment isolation:**  With microservices teams may not need to wait for each other to deploy.
+This can be a savings.

+**Big dot-coms build microservices**  Coming from large dot-coms we can observe there is a necessity for microservices.

+**Microservices feel better:**
-Many programmers on the team may have said
+Many programmers on the team may have said "we prefer microservices."
-"we prefer microservices."
-We don't need to analyze the costs because we know this has worked for the big shops, therefore, it will work for us.

 --

-This ends the surface level arguments.
-These are all surface level arguments without any understanding or questioning of **Why We Care** about any of these arguments, or the alternatives.

-But as a manager you must be busy, and don't want to go against engineering.
-Going against the fad obsessed junior programmer requires effort, and causes conflict.

-Will you be rewarded by saving the company 2x in software velocity, by taking a very public stand against microservices or microfrontends?
-Unless you are in charge, it is unlikely this conflict will advance your corporate career.

-Conflict is not rewarded in corporations.
-Software engineers are a sensitive bunch, usually introverts who don't mind spending long days with no human interaction and mostly on a computer.
-Upsetting the programmers can cause people to quit, and in an environment where tech talent is hard to find, why would anyone disagree with a star, enthusiastic, programmer?
-This will not make a manager look good in their 360 review, and, the manager not be equipped to make the counter-arugments.

 Only with deep technical chops can one debunk
 "the need for microservices."